trento-project/docs/templates/CONTRIBUTING.md

 1. Opinionated comments are welcome but don't expect them always to be addressed.
 Be ready for discussion but also open to conceding.
-2. To avoid scope-creep, consider proposing subsequent PRs rather than requesting changes for the current PR you are reviewing.
+   To avoid scope creep, consider proposing subsequent PRs rather than requesting changes for the current PR you are reviewing.
-3. Short, concise comments with examples are the most valuable.
+2. Short, concise comments with examples are the most valuable.